leeprovoost/go-rest-api-template/README.md

 }
 ```

-### Testing the Handlers

-TO DO

 ### Testing the Database

 There are lots of opinions on testing, how much you should be testing, which layers of your applications, etc. When I'm working with micro services, I tend to focus on two types of tests to start with: testing the data access layer and testing the actual HTTP service.

 In this example, we want to test the List, Add, Get, Update and Delete operations on our in-memory document database.
 The data access code is stored in the `database.go` file, so following Go convention we will create a new file called `database_test.go`.

-In the `database_test.go` file, we have two sections:

-First, we're going to create a common initialiser, this code sets up our database, inserts a couple of test records and then fires off the tests:
+Before we can run the tests in `database_test.go` we need to make sure that we have a valid application context with a mock database initialised.
+I've added a helper function in `helpers.go` named `CreateContextForTestSetup` and that takes care of both the database setup as well as the AppContext.

 ```
+// CreateContextForTestSetup initialises an application context struct
+// for testing purposes
-func TestMain(m *testing.M) {
+func CreateContextForTestSetup() AppContext {
+	testVersion := "0.0.0"
+	db := CreateMockDatabase()
+	ctx := AppContext{
+		Render:  render.New(),
+		Version: testVersion,
+		Env:     local,
+		Port:    "3001",
+		DB:      db,
+	}
+	return ctx
+}

+// CreateMockDatabase initialises a database for test purposes func CreateMockDatabase() *MockDB {
 	list := make(map[int]User)
+	dt, _ := time.Parse(time.RFC3339, "1985-12-31T00:00:00Z")
-  list[0] = User{0, "John", "Doe", "1985-12-31T00:00:00Z", "London"}
+	list[0] = User{0, "John", "Doe", dt, "London"}
+	dt, _ = time.Parse(time.RFC3339, "1992-01-01T00:00:00Z")
-  list[1] = User{1, "Jane", "Doe", "1992-01-01T00:00:00Z", "Milton Keynes"}
+	list[1] = User{1, "Jane", "Doe", dt, "Milton Keynes"}
-  db = &Database{list, 1}
-  retCode := m.Run()
-  os.Exit(retCode)
+	return &MockDB{list, 1}
 }
 ```

-Once this is ready, we can start writing tests.
-Let's have a look at the easiest one where we list the elements in our database:
+Let's have a look at the easiest test where we list the elements in our database:

 ```
-func TestList(t *testing.T) {
+func TestListUsers(t *testing.T) {
-  list := db.List()
+	ctx := CreateContextForTestSetup()
+	list, _ := ctx.DB.ListUsers()
-  count := len(list["users"])
+	count := len(list)
 	assert.Equal(t, 2, count, "There should be 2 items in the list.")
 }
 ```

-This first calls the `db.List()` function, which returns a list of users.
+This first calls `CreateContextForTestSetup()` the create the application context and mock database, then the `ctx.DB.ListUsers()` function, which returns a list of users.
 We then count the number of elements and last but not least we then check whether that count equals 2.

 In standard Go, you would actually write something like: